 Two ostriches in the morning mist in Rietvlei Nature Reserve near Pretoria, South Africa.

 A creative take on a photo of two zebras fighting each other in South Luangwa National Park, Zambia.

 A pied kingfisher crying out angrily at his rival.

-Photo taken in Kruger National Park, South Africa
+Photo taken in Pilanesberg National Park, South Africa